srnichols/StampsPattern/docs/OPERATIONS_GUIDE.md

 Goal: confirm the portal can reach the GraphQL backend (Hot Chocolate) and diagnose where the failure sits (config, DNS, network, auth, or the GraphQL backend itself).

-Note: Hot Chocolate is the primary, supported GraphQL backend.
-Operational runbooks and older scripts may still reference Data API Builder (DAB); documentation is being rebaselined to reflect this.
-Runtime resource names and secrets such as `ca-stamps-dab` and `DAB_GRAPHQL_URL` must be migrated using a staged verification plan — see the remediation plan for steps to safely rename or remove infra artifacts.
+Note: Hot Chocolate is the GraphQL backend used in this project.

 Checklist:

-- [ ] Confirm portal `DAB_GRAPHQL_URL` secret is correct (legacy name retained for compatibility)
+- [ ] Confirm portal GraphQL URL secret is correct
-- [ ] Confirm GraphQL backend Container App revision is healthy (resource name may be `ca-stamps-dab` for compatibility)
+- [ ] Confirm GraphQL backend Container App revision is healthy
-- [ ] Tail GraphQL backend logs for GraphQL or startup errors (container name in the image may still be 'dab')
+- [ ] Tail GraphQL backend logs for startup errors
-- [ ] Run an introspection query against DAB
+- [ ] Run an introspection query against the GraphQL backend

 Step-by-step